bvlqz/notes/handson-ml2/concepts.md

 **Hypotesis**: The system's prediction function

 **Standard Deviation**: The square root of the variance, which is the average of the squared deviation from the mean

+**Min-max scaling**: aka.
+Normalization - Values are shifted and rescaled so that they end up ranging from 0 to 1.

+**Standarization**: Substract the mean value, and then divide it by the standard deviation so that the resulting distribution has unit variance.